 The Cancer Society of Finland consists of 12 regional cancer societies and six national patient organisations.
 The CSF maintains the Finnish Cancer Registry.
 Cancer Foundation Finland is a charitable organisation and the main private funder of cancer research in the country.

-The strategy of the Cancer Society and the Cancer Foundation is their pledge to act decisively to promote health, prevent cancer, support people with cancer and reduce the adverse effects of cancer throughout the country.
+The strategy of the Cancer Society and the Cancer Foundation Finland is their pledge to act decisively to promote health, prevent cancer, support people with cancer and reduce the adverse effects of cancer throughout the country.

 The Cancer Society of Finland is one of Finland’s largest patient and public health organisations as well as being an expert organisation nationally.
 The CSF’s work is influential in society and proficient in its field.

 The Cancer Society of Finland has 12 regional cancer associations and six national patient organisations.
 The CSF’s member associations are independent organisations that adhere to commonly agreed values and working principles.